c1au6i0/cbiopourer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cbiopourer is to facilitate creating of meta-data for data injestion of studies in cBioportal.
+The goal of cbiopourer is to facilitate the creation of meta-data for data injestion of studies in cBioportal.
+It helps pour data into cBioportal.

 ## Installation